Hawaiian language: Name

 Putting the parts together, O-why-(h)ee reflects [o-hwai-i], a reasonable approximation of the native pronunciation, [ʔo həwɐiʔi].

-American missionaries bound for Hawaii used the phrases "Owhihe Language" and "Owhyhee language" in Boston prior to their departure in October 1819 and during their five-month voyage to Hawaiʻi.
+American missionaries bound for Hawaiʻi used the phrases "Owhihe Language" and "Owhyhee language" in Boston prior to their departure in October 1819 and during their five-month voyage to Hawaiʻi.
 They still used such phrases as late as March 1822.
-However, by July 1823, they had begun using the phrase "Hawaiian Language."
+However, by July 1823, they had begun using the phrase "Hawaiian Language".

 In Hawaiian, the language is called ʻŌlelo Hawaiʻi, since adjectives follow nouns.

-Family and origin
+Language family and origin

 Hawaiian is a Polynesian member of the Austronesian language family.
 It is closely related to other Polynesian languages, such as Samoan, Marquesan, Tahitian, Māori, Rapa Nui (the language of Easter Island) and Tongan.

-According to Schütz (1994), the Marquesans colonized the archipelago in roughly 300 CE followed by later waves of immigration from the Society Islands and Samoa-Tonga.
+According to Schütz (1994), the Marquesans colonized the archipelago in roughly 300 CE, followed by later waves of immigration from the Society Islands and Samoa-Tonga.
 Their languages, over time, became the Hawaiian language within the Hawaiian Islands.
 Kimura and Wilson (1983) also state: Linguists agree that Hawaiian is closely related to Eastern Polynesian, with a particularly strong link in the Southern Marquesas, and a secondary link in Tahiti, which may be explained by voyaging between the Hawaiian and Society Islands.

 Mutual intelligibility

 Jack H. Ward (1962) conducted a study using basic words and short utterances to determine the level of comprehension between different Polynesian languages.
 The mutual intelligibility of Hawaiian was found to be 41.2% with Marquesan, 37.5% with Tahitian, 25.5% with Samoan and 6.4% with Tongan.
+Hawaiian newspapers recorded that Ernest Kaʻai and his Royal Hawaiians band conversed easily with Māori while they were on tour across New Zealand in 1911.